GeorgeLuImmortal/Effect-of-Combination-of-HBM-and-Certainty-Sampling-on-Workload-of-Semi-Automated-Grey-Literature-Sc/README.md

     python run_ATAL_fastread.py -d datasetname -l num_active_learning_iterations -r random_seeds -a fine_tune_learning_rate

 For all configurations, please input `-h`.
 Similarly the results are stored in "outputs/#datasetname/".

+### Step 5 Visualise attention score

+When we run the script in __Step 2__, besides the AUC scores on testing set, we can also get the attention scores of each sentences that measure whether sentences contribute a lot in forming the document representation.
+Hence, these attention scores can serve as clue of whether the sentences are important or not.
+The attention scores are stored in "outputs/#dataset_name/attention/".
+You can visualise this attention scores by playing with the notebook __Visualization_of_informative_sentences.ipynb__.